syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

         clusterSelector:
           environment: dev
         workerClusterResources:
-        # remainder of the postgres promise ...
+        # remainder of the postgres Promise ...
-  # remainder of the paved path promise...
+  # remainder of the paved path Promise...
 ```

 Since Paved Path Promise WCRs are Promises, and considering that Kratix (and